DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 5. American DJ Mister Kool II

 American DJ Products is a leader in entertainment lighting, LED video, and atmospheric effects equipment.
-If you’ve worked on any production size with lighting involved, you saw this brand before.
+If you’ve worked on any production size with lighting involved, you’ve seen this brand before.

-It can be a little pricier than other options mentioned before but based on the name alone, you know you’re getting a top-of-the-line quality machine.
+It can be a little pricier than other options, but based on the name alone, you know you’re getting a top-of-the-line quality machine.
 The downside is this particular machine has a weaker output.

 The mixture of ice and generic water-based fog juice eliminates the need for any CO2 tanks or dry ice with a drainage valve and hose for accident prevention and easy clean-up.